lambrospetrou/oxford-msc/plain-text/ch-dist-sys.md

 In this section we present the algorithms behind bit serialization using HyperCube _filtering_.

-Firstly, we provide a pseudocode describing the logic behind HyperCube's application on a factorization.
 Recall, that HyperCube shuffling hashes the value in each _hashed attribute_ and based on these hashed values sends the whole tuple to the nodes that have their multi-dimensional IDs matching the hashed values, attribute-wise (the hashed value of a column has to match the node's dimension ID on that column).

 HyperCube implementation in flat databases handles tuple as a whole, therefore can apply hash functions in all the required attributes and find the matching nodes for the tuple instantly.
 In our case, factorizations, do not have all the information about a tuple in a single place since each tuple is assembled by retrieving a value from each attribute union along the factorization.